Mary Akor: Returning to race

 Her race schedule continued strong into 2023.
 She ran and won the largest marathon in the Yucatan, the Mérida Marathon, where she won in 2013 (before her DQ) and 2020.
 She took the tape again, clocking 2:48:20 and collapsing at the finish line after edging Mexican athlete Estafany Velásquez by a few seconds.
+She returned to the Baja Marathon in December, outpaced the competition, and won in 2:41:47, taking home about $4,300.
+The men's side was won by American CJ Albertson, who broke the course record.

 Personal life

 Akor is the oldest of nine children.
-After arriving in the United States, she gained duel citizenship of Nigeria and the U.S. in 2003, and she chose to represent the U.S. after 2004.
+After arriving in the United States, she gained dual citizenship of Nigeria and the U.S. in 2003, and she chose to represent the U.S. after 2004.

 Akor has worked as a nurse while also running at a professional level.
 She has been, at times, self-coached and has resided in or near Hawthorne, California, while she has also trained in Mexico and Kenya.